jonnor/machinehearing/tinymlEMEA2021/notes.md

 # TODO

-- Make cover photo.
-Use on intro/outro
-Coffee, roaster, MachineLearning, sound

-- Make overlays have margins on each side.
-Box style
+- Send presentation to Bette
 - Write script for what to say on each slide
-- Find pictures for each slide
 - Rehearse and time presentation.
 3x

+Maybe
+- Make overlays have margins on each side.
+Box style

 # Planning